pSpaces/Programming-with-Spaces/guide.md

 Space repositories should support the following operations:
 - a constructor, with no parameters.
 - `addSpace(spaceId,space)`: this operation associates a space `space` to the repository, under the name `spaceId`.
 If the `spaceId` has been already added, an error or exception is returned.
-- `delSpace(spaceId)`: this operation dissasociates a space `spaceId` from the repository.
+- `delSpace(spaceId)`: this operation dissasociates a space identifier `spaceId` from the repository.
 There is no effect if the space does not exist or if it is not associated to the repository.
+If a space is associated with other identifiers, it remains associated to the repository with those identifiers.
 - `addGate(gate)`: this operation associates a gate to the repository.
 The gate is created if it does not exist.
 There is no effect if the gate is already associated to the gate.
 - `delGate(gate)`: this operation dissasociates a space from the repository.
 There is no effect if the gate is not associated to the repository.